tsanghan/kubernetes-env/README.md

 8. Follow the instruction at the end of the completion of `prepare-vm.sh` script
 9. Log back into your VM
 10. You have 2 choices to deploy a kubernetes cluster, using *LXD* or *KIND*
-11. As of v1.12.0, yuo now have a 3rd choice, Kubernetes on Virtualbox/Vagrant.
+11. As of v1.12.0, you now have a 3rd choice, Kubernetes on Virtualbox/Vagrant.

 ### Kubernetes on LXD